Jerma Palace Hotel: Redevelopment projects

 In 2016, the new owner, developer Charles Camilleri through his company Porto Notos Ltd (co-owned with lawyer Pierre Lofaro) applied to demolish the former hotel and replace it with a massive development of two high-rise residential towers of 44 and 32 storeys, and a 22-storey hotel on reclaimed land in the vicinity.
-The "three towers" proposal was later downscaled to units of 12 and 13 storeys, including an apartment complex; in December 2017 the Marsaskala local council, including Labour Mayor Mario Calleja, voted overwhelmingly in favour of this new project, in contradiction with the same local council's July 2015 position.
+The "three towers" proposal was later shrunk to units of 12 and 13 storeys, including an apartment complex; in December 2017, the Marsaskala local council, including Labour Party mayor Mario Calleja, voted overwhelmingly in favour of this new project, against the council's prior position in July 2015.
 The development would have had a 7,000 square metre footprint with a floor area of 61,000 square metres, as well as a 10,500 square metre public park around Saint Thomas Tower.
 The proposal had not been submitted to planning process, so no environmental impact assessment was prepared.

 The project was withdrawn after Camilleri had sold the site to Gozitan property magnate Joseph Portelli for €90 million in summer 2019.
-A development brief approved by the Maltese government in early 2020, in the last days of the Joseph Muscat administration, permitted development over a staggering 100,000 square meters, 40% of which for apartments.
+A development brief approved by the Maltese government in early 2020, in the last days of Joseph Muscat's administration, permitted development over 100,000 square meters, 40% of which allocated for apartments.
 A second development brief approved by the Robert Abela government in August 2020 downscaled the total investment to 65,000 square meters and a development of up to 8 storeys including for residential use, doubling the footprint of the estate from the current 8,700 to 17,700 square metres.
 In June 2020, Marsascala local council voted in favour of a 13-storey building on the side.
 Seven NGOs initiated legal action against the decision, deeming that the Planning Authority had "arbitrarily increased the area of the development brief".
 Moviment Graffitti denounced the risk of further congestion in the area and the lack of respect for a historic site like Saint Thomas Tower.